KarthiCholan/Python/EC2Stops_SNS_Lambda/README.md

 Create an IAM role that grants the Lambda function permission to publish messages to your SNS topic.

 3. Write Lambda Function
-Write a Lambda function that will be triggered by the CloudWatch Event when an EC2 instance changes state to 'stopped'.
+Write a Lambda function that will be triggered by the AWS Eventbridge when an EC2 instance changes state to 'stopped'.

 4. Configure AWS Event Bridge Rule
 Go to the Amazon CloudWatch console.